1. Sight & Sound Digital Edition

 An internet connection is required to access the Digital Edition on your computer; editions cannot be downloaded.

-Editions can be downloaded to your iPad for offline reading, but interactive elements such as video content and text search will not be available.
+Editions can be downloaded to your tablet for offline reading, but interactive elements such as video content and text search will not be available.
 Try using the full-screen and single-page view options for the best reading experience.
 (NB Text search is disabled when viewing in full-screen mode.)

 The page number displayed at the top of your screen is not the page number of the magazine.
 The cover is counted as page one within the viewer.